New Normal Hiring Has Changed How You Select Top Talent! Are You Ready?

 Jeannette Seibly is The Leadership Results Coach.
 She has been an award-winning executive coach, management consultant, and keynote speaker for over 28 years.
 She is an expert in guiding leaders and their teams to get unstuck and achieve dynamic results.
 Contact Jeannette for a confidential conversation.

-A Note from Jeannette About: New Normal Hiring Has Changed How You Do It!
-Are You Ready?
+It can be embarrassing to you when your team produces results that do not meet customer or company needs.
+Discover how to work through team conflicts before they sabotages your career.
 How you hire today has changed from how you hired in 2019 and 2020.
 If you haven’t updated and upgraded your selection systems and quality of tools, it will show in your results.
 High turnover of top talent and customers will hurt your business growth, now and in the future.
 And, your reputation will take a hit too (think, social media reviews).
 Are you stuck working with hiring managers resistant to making these critical changes?
 Contact me for ideas to overcome their resistance and start achieving dynamic results.

 It’s a New Normal.
 Are You Ready to Get Employees Skill-Ready?